 One thing to remember: when you are measuring and lining up your wood, don’t forget to factor in the width of the blade itself.
 If you line it up on the inside of your cut, you’ll end up with a short piece of wood because of the blade.
-The first time Corey explained this to me I had no idea what he was talking about, but the first time I lined it up wrong it instantly clicked in my mind.
+The first time Corey explained this to me I had no idea what he was talking about.
+But, the first time I lined it up wrong it instantly clicked in my mind.

 So basically what I’m saying it, tuck that in the back of your mind, and it will all come back to you the first time you inevitably make that mistake.